saramibreak/DiscImageCreator/README.md

 - .cue
   CD information.
 Original is [CDRWIN](https://web.archive.org/web/20111008191852/http://www.goldenhawk.com/cdrwin.htm)
 - .dat
-  crc32/md5/sha1 of the bin file.
+  crc32/md5/sha1 of the bin/iso/img/scm/raw file(s).
 Original is [Clrmamepro](http://mamedev.emulab.it/clrmamepro/)
 - .img
   2352 bytes/sector binary image of the CD.
 This file is used to a ccd file.
+  - (Track all).img
+    a conbined file of the (Track 01)(-LBA).bin, (Track xx).bin and (Track AA).bin (Audio only).
 - .iso
   2048 bytes/sector binary image of the DVD/BD/GC/Wii/XBOX.
 - .raw
-  scrambled image of the iso file.
+  2064 or 2384 bytes/sector scrambled binary image of the iso file.
 - .scm
-  scrambled image of the img file.
+  2352 bytes/sector scrambled binary image of the img file.
 - .sub
   subchannel data of the CD.
 This file is used to a ccd file.
+- _CDZ.bin
+  32,768 bytes binary image of the "Control Data Zone" in the Nintendo Dev disc (NR, RVT-R)
 - _DMI.bin
-  2048 bytes binary image of the "disc manufacturing information" (DMI) in the DVD
+  2048 bytes binary image of the "Disc Manufacturing Information" (DMI) in the DVD
 - _PFI.bin
-  2048 bytes binary image of the "physical format information" (PFI) in the DVD
+  2048 bytes binary image of the "Physical Format Information" (PFI) in the DVD
 - _PIC.bin
-  4100 bytes binary image of the "permanent information and control data" (PIC) in the BD
+  4100 bytes binary image of the "Permanent Information and Control data" (PIC) in the BD
 - _SS.bin
-  2048 bytes binary image of the "security sector" (SS) in the xbox/xbox 360
+  2048 bytes binary image of the "Security Sector" (SS) in the xbox/xbox 360
 - _c2Error.txt
   c2 error information which can be gotten by reading the CD.
 - _disc.txt